Weak, Brittle Nails - this is what you need...

 Brittle nails that split easily, vertical ridges on the nails and/or “spoon” nails (nails that have a concave-shaped appearance) may occur as a result of iron deficiency.
 Or it may be that you are low in calcium or silica which can also produce very dry and brittle nails.
 If you have white flecks on your nails, this often indicates a zinc deficiency.

 I suggest that if you follow a healthy diet of meat, fish, eggs, wholegrains, nuts, seeds, oils and vegetables.
 This should amend any dietary deficiencies.
 If after a month, you feel your nails are still brittle take Active Elements 2.1 which contain silica and calcium fluoride.

 Concentrated Mineral Drops (CMD) do a fine job with strengthening nails.
-Ionic minerals from Lake Utah – easily abosrbed and utilised by cells.
-Add 40 drops to your drink bottle and sip all day!
+Ionic minerals from Lake Utah – easily absorbed by your cells.
+Add 20-40 drops to your drink bottle and sip all day!
 These drops provide essential nutrients to make many of your biochemical pathways work – people notice this difference on many fronts!

 If you have a family history of thyroid disease, it may be wise to get a blood test as nails can become brittle with an overactive or underactive thyroid gland.

 If you are still not sure, see your registered natural practitioner or doctor.
 Bookings for naturopathic consultations with Natural Ange are available on the home page.

 Posted: Thursday 27 May 2021